Sparring: MMA

-There is much controversy in mixed martial arts about the benefits of full contact sparring vs career threatening injuries.
+There is much controversy in mixed martial arts about the benefits of full contact sparring vs career-threatening injuries.
 Former Ultimate Fighting Championship fighter Jamie Varner came to an early retirement because he had much head trauma in full contact sparring.

-UFC former welterweight champions Robbie Lawler and Johny Hendricks don't do full contact sparring.
+UFC former welterweight champions Robbie Lawler and Johny Hendricks do not do full contact sparring.

 Names and types

 Sparring has different names and different forms in various schools.
 Some schools prefer not to call it sparring, as they feel it differs in kind from what is normally called sparring.